alexkev/clg/README.md

 ## Release Notes

 Welcome, we are brand new and in beta!
-Feel to free to fork and if I like it I'll merge it in.
+Feel to free to fork my [repo](https://github.com/alexkev/clg) and if I like it I'll merge it in.

 Initial release of ...

+## GIFs

+If you want to add a GIF or a meme in your fork generate your image styles [here](https://stackblitz.com/edit/clg?embed=1&file=index.ts&hideExplorer=1&hideNavigation=1&view=editor)

 ### 0.0.1